billcprice3/llm-prompts-for-education/README.md

 I am an educator.
 This is a repository of prompts I have developed for use in curricula I have taught.

-Students have used LLMs of their choice (such as ChatGPT and Google Bard) to run these prompts.
+Students have used LLMs of their choice (such as ChatGPT, Gemini, Copilot, etc.) to run these prompts.

 # General materials creation